kgalstaun/blog-template/README.md

 State

 1. In QueryState.js, the state of ongoing queries is managed.
 With the help of Vue 3 only a few lines are needed to build up a state management system - no need for a big outside package!
 This great blog post explains it very well: https://vueschool.io/articles/vuejs-tutorials/state-management-with-composition-api/.
-2. For now, mostly for examplary uses, it is  used by the FooterComponent.
+2. For now it is only used by the FooterComponent.
 If a new content is being fetched, it is not shown on the page.
 Of course a similar pattern can be implemented for every other state if needed.

 SCSS & Tailwind